CheranIonut/Proiect_Final_Vinted_QA/README.md

 [Bugs](https://github.com/CheranIonut/Proiect_Final_Vinted_QA/blob/main/Bugs.doc)

-The following is a summary of the bugs that have been found
+The following is a summary of the bugs that have been found:

 1. The sell an item button (+) does not respond on mobile devices.
 Priority: Highest
 2. Check if the layout of the description field doesn't break on mobile devices.
 Priority: Medium